db0/godot-card-game-framework/INSTALL.md

 By default the game has both active, but the viewport focus requires a bit more extensive setup to be usable by your game.
 Specifically you need to setup a parent scene which utilizes multiple viewports.

-If you do not already have anything like this, you can simply use the Main.tcsn scene as a template and modify accordingly.
+If you do not already have anything like this, you can simply use the `Main.tcsn` scene as a template and modify accordingly.
 The framework will utilize it automatically if it detects a Main.tcsn as the root.

-If you want to use your own root scene, then you can simply extend it from the ViewportCardFocus class to inherit all the required methods
+If you want to use your own root scene, then you can simply extend it from the ViewportCardFocus class to inherit all the required methods.
+The Main.tcsn has a fairly simple layout, however it's still not recommended to replace it, but instead to tweak it what has already been provided.

-If you do not want or need the viewport focus, then simply ignore it.
+If you do not want or need the viewport focus, then you can simply ignore it.
 However you'll need to make sure table cards are legible as they are since there's no other good way to get a closeup of them without viewports

 ## Unit Testing

-Do the following if you want to use/import the provided unit tests
+Do the following if you want to use/import the provided unit tests.

 1. [install Gut](https://github.com/bitwes/Gut/wiki/Install) and do the relevant setup, if you don't have it already.
   **Important:** Due to https://github.com/bitwes/Gut/issues/239 I had to modify the gut tests for assert_almost_eq and assert_almost_ne to work with Vector2.
 If you install the offical version, you will start seeing a lot of failures.